SWeav02/baderkit/docs/implementation.md

     ![baderkit_vs_henk_time](images/time_vs_grid_baderkit_henk_subplots.png)

-    BaderKit shows comparable or improved speeds for all methods.
+    BaderKit shows improved speeds for all methods.
 The `neargrid-weight` method adds very little additional time over the original `neargrid` method.
 In all cases, loading the charge density from file makes up a bulk of the calculation, resulting in relatively small differences in each methods speed.